-- What works will the landlord undertake prior to me moving in?
+- What work will the landlord undertake prior to me moving in?

-An ordinary letting has many areas which are up for negotiation aside from the rent and lease term.
+Additionally, an ordinary letting has many areas for negotiation besides the rent and lease terms.
 Depending on how good the initial deal you have struck is, there may be other areas you can improve upon.
-Think about seeking additional certainty on variable costs and unknowns such as market rent reviews, dilapidations or service charges, or add additional flexibility such as lease breaks or options to renew at the lease end.
+Consider seeking additional certainty on variable costs and unknowns such as market rent reviews, dilapidations or maintenance charges, or add flexibility such as lease breaks or options to renew at the lease end.

 Agreeing Heads of Terms (HOTs)

-You may or may not need to instruct a solicitor to help you, depending upon the complexity of the agreement you are signing.
-However, if in doubt, always take professional advice.
-Once your lease is signed you can’t change it, and a court is likely to enforce the content regardless of whether you understood what you were signing up to or not.
+You may or may not need to instruct a solicitor to help you, depending on the complexity of the agreement you are signing.
+However, always take professional advice if in doubt.
+Once your lease is signed you can’t change it, and a court is likely to enforce the content regardless of whether you understood what you were signing up for.